brianhouse/ART212/projects/1_social_automation/description.md

 For this project, you will create an experimental "Twitter Bot" using code.
 Your bot will maintain a presence online by automatically posting text and/or images, and it may interact socially by replying to others' comments.
 It may or may not be apparent to others that your bot is automated.

 This is a 3-week project.
-This week you will present a proposal of your idea to the class for feedback.
-Next week, you will present your progress.
+Next week you will present a proposal of your idea to the class for feedback, and you will present your progress.
 The following week will be a crit.
-You must have an underlying artistic concept articulated with a 3-sentence artistic statement that you will present with the work.
+You must have a title and an underlying artistic concept articulated with a [3-sentence description](../../resources/description_guidelines.md) that you will present with the work.

+For your proposal, turn in a draft version of your title and description.
+Also include any references, links to other accounts bots, or text or images to fully explain your thinking.

 ## Twitter